Managing Category II Fetal Heart Rate Patterns: A Standardized Approach

 Original release: September 2013

-Physicians Insurance members who complete this course will fulfill the risk management education requirement mandated by the Washington Health Services Act of 1993.
+Physicians in Washington who complete this course will fulfill the risk management education requirement mandated by the Washington Health Services Act of 1993.

 All planning and peer-review group members and their spouses/partners have certified that they do not have, nor have had within the past year, any financial arrangements or affiliation with any commercial organization involved in health care goods or services consumed by or used on, patient, with the exemption of non-profit or government organizations and non-health care related companies.